Post Hernia Surgery: What to Expect

 This varies with different hernias and techniques.

 Inguinal and femoral hernia repairs are typically associated with very minor swelling and it resolves with 2 weeks.
-Swelling is always expected in male inguinal hernias that extend into the scrotum.
+Post hernia surgery swelling is always expected in male inguinal hernias that extend into the scrotum.
 The degree of swelling varies with the size of the hernia.

-Umbilical and epigastric hernias have minimal swelling that is often unnoticeable.
+Umbilical and epigastric hernias have minimal swelling that is often not noticeable.

 Large ventral incisional hernias are often associated with swelling.
-Newer robotic techniques are decreasing the incidence of this swelling.
+Newer robotic techniques are decreasing the incidence of swelling and discomfort or pain after surgery.

 This varies with different hernias and techniques.

-There is very little dietary restriction after hernia repair.
+Post hernia surgery diet restrictions are minimal.
 Depending on the anesthesia and type of repair there is often loss of appetite for a short duration of time.
+Smaller than usual meals are recommended for the first couple of days after surgery.
+There is no specific foods that need to be avoided.

-Driving may resume 3 days after surgery as long as you are not experiencing disabling pain and you are not taking prescription pain medication.
+You may resume driving three days after surgery.
+However, this is only possible if you are not experiencing disabling pain or taking prescription

-The list below is a simplified description of problems after hernia surgery.
+The list below is a simplified description of problems that can occur after hernia surgery.
 All of the different types of hernias and unique operations to repair them have different types of complications.
-In experienced hands , the incidence of all complications is lowered significantly.
+In experienced hands , the incidence of all post hernia surgery complications is lowered significantly.

 -More severe or more prolonged pain then expected